전체메뉴

 After the initial submission of a manuscript, any changes whatsoever in authorship (adding author(s), deleting author(s), or re-arranging the order of authors) must be explained by a letter to the editor from the authors concerned.
 This letter must be signed by all authors of the paper.
 Copyright assignment must also be completed by every author.

-- Corresponding author and first author: Journal of Pharmacopuncture does not allow multiple corresponding authors for one article.
-Only one author should correspond with the editorial office and readers for one article.
+- Corresponding author and first author: Journal of Pharmacopuncture allows multiple corresponding authors for one article when there is a reasonable reason, and the reason must be specified in the cover letter.
 Journal of Pharmacopunctur does accept notice of equal contribution for the first author when the study was clearly performed by co-first authors.

 When manuscripts are returned to authors for revision, the author should carefully follow the directions in the editor’s letter.
 A revised version of the manuscript and a cover letter should be prepared with point-to-point replies to the comments given by reviewers and indicate how the revisions have been made by underlining or highlighting them.